karma4u101/FoBo/README.md

 A **live demo** and introduction to using the Lift module(s), including API documentation and links to running examples of starter templates and more, can be seen at the [FoBo Template Demo](http://www.media4u101.se/fobo-lift-template-demo/).

-With this Lift module you will get a hassle free inclusion and smooth upgrades of toolkits, you decide what toolkits and versions to enable.
+With this Lift module you will get a hassle free inclusion and smooth upgrades of toolkits, you decide what toolkits artifacts and versions to enable.
 The FoBo module is making development, maintenance, upgrade and fall-back quick and easy (typically a one liner change in lift boot), by simultaneously supporting several versions of the included toolkits and, without code or reference changes, providing debug-able js and css files in development and minimized files otherwise.